NavenAllen/AWS-SAA-C03-Course/19-Security-Deployment-Operations/notes.md

-## Security, Deployment, Operations

-### AWS Secrets Manager
+## AWS Secrets Manager

-It does share functionality with parameter store.

-This is designed specifically for secrets, passwords, API keys.
+- Designed specifically for secrets (passwords, API keys)

-Usable via Console, CLI, API, or SDK
+- Usable via Console, CLI, API, or SDK

-Supports the automatic rotation using Lambda.
+- Supports the automatic rotation using Lambda.

-It also directly integrates with RDS and other AWS products.
-If lambda is invoked and changes a secret, the password can automatically change in RDS.

-This is great for rotating secrets and especially with RDS.
+- Direct integration with AWS products (great for rotating secrets and especially with RDS)

-#### Example

-The Secrets Manager SDK can be used to retrieve credentials.
-It can use IAM role or access keys to retrieve the secrets.

-Once the application has these secrets, it can access the database.

-Periodically, the lambda function can rotate the secrets.
-The Lambda uses IAM roles to do this.

-The authenticaion in RDS is also rotated automatically.

-Secrets are secured via KMS which ensures role seperation.

 ### AWS Shield and WAF (Web Application Firewall)